 You can study your first Start Uni Now (SUN) unit at zero cost^.

-Any subsequent SUN units are offered at $375 per unit, with the exception of AVAT Basic Aeronautical Knowledge which is a double credit unit (12 credits) and will, therefore, incur a fee of $750.
-This can be almost a third of the cost you will pay as an undergraduate student.
+Any subsequent SUN units are offered at $375 per unit, this can be almost a third of the cost you will pay as an undergraduate student.

 Fees are payable within four weeks of each term commencing.

 In addition to the unit fee, you may also be required to purchase unit-specific resources such as textbooks, uniforms, software, and residential school attendance.

 It is important to consider these costs when applying for a SUN unit.

 ^First unit free initiative applies to new students only.
 Unit resource costs such as textbooks still apply